Your Ultimate Guide to Keyword Research

 The 3-Step Keyword Research Tactic

-Below, we will share our favorite keyword research method, which comprises of just four steps.
+Below, you will find the keyword research method used by SEO expert Mike, which comprises of just four steps.
 Obviously this is not the only tactic available, and further below we will also discuss some other tips to maximize your keyword (and topic) research results.

 1. Define Keyword Research Goal(s)